the94air/laravel-ajax-crud/steps.md

 ## Tailwindcss

-1. We will be using the power of `Tailwindcss` to write `SASS`. let's install tailwindcss using npm:
+1. We will be using the power of `tailwindcss` to write `SASS`. let's install `tailwindcss` using NPM:
 ```bash
 npm i tailwindcss --save-dev
 ```
-`🔥 Pro Tip:` To find more about how to use tailwindcss, checkout the [documentation](https://tailwindcss.com/docs/installation).
+`🔥 Pro Tip:` To find more about how to use `tailwindcss`, check out the [documentation](https://tailwindcss.com/docs/installation).

-2. To use tailwindcss, we need to generate a new `tailwind.js` configuration file:
+2. To use `tailwindcss`, we need to generate a new `tailwind.js` configuration file:
 ```bash
 npx tailwind init
 ```